TelepathicGrunt/Bumblezone/README.md

 &nbsp;

 However, some of the customizations for this mod are in JSON so you just need to make a datapack to override those settings.
 In fact, some block tags used in this mod can be used to blacklist modded combs from being imported into the dimension!
+Or change what blocks and items anger bees!
 Here's the files that a datapack can override: https://github.com/TelepathicGrunt/Bumblezone/tree/master/src/main/resources/data/the_bumblezone  But be sure to look at the config file too as blacklisting modded bees are in there instead.

 &nbsp;